LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/MavenAssist/recommendbots.md

 #### Log in to Maven

-Log in to Maven with your LiveEngage credentials and then navigate to Maven Assist > Recommended Actions - Bots.
+Log in to Maven with your LiveEngage credentials and then navigate to Maven Assist > Recommended Actions - Automations.

 #### Add the bots